 We all have a Personal Allowance that determines how much income tax we will have to pay on our earnings.
 If you earn above the Personal Allowance you will be required to pay tax at the applicable rate.
-The current tax-free Personal Allowance as of 6th April 2021 increased from £12,500 to £12,570 this is the amount you can earn without having to pay any tax.
+The allowance for 2022/23 (6th April 2022 – 5th April 2023) is £12,570, the same as the previous year’s allowance in 2021/22, this is the amount you can earn without having to pay any tax.
 The table below outlines the Personal Allowance tax bands based on income.

 Married Couple’s Allowance